 In partnership with Second Harvest Food Bank, District "C" Councilmember Kristin Gisleson Palmer will be providing a free drive-up food pantry for hospitality and gig economy workers affected by COVID-19.
-The drive-up food pantry will take place every Tuesday at Connect Church of Algiers (1110 Kabel Dr.) and every Thursday and Saturday at Holy Angels (3500 St. Claude Ave.) from 9 a.m. to 12 p.m.
+The drive-up food pantry will take place Tuesday at Connect Church of Algiers (1110 Kabel Dr.), Thursday and Saturday at Holy Angels (3500 St. Claude Ave.), and Friday at All Saints Catholic Church (1441 Teche St.) and Berean Bible Church (3712 Herschel St.) from 9 a.m. to 12 p.m.

-Blue Oak BBQ is offering a free bag lunch to hospitality workers every Saturday from noon until they run out, dubbed BLOAK Saturdays.
-This Saturday’s meal includes green curry chicken from Banana Blossom and RAMONA organic wine spritzes.
+Blue Oak BBQ is offering a free bag lunch to hospitality workers every Friday from noon until they run out.
 They’ll be located at 3300 Gravier St. and encourage service industry workers, musicians, and all who are currently laid off due to the current circumstances surrounding COVID-19 to stop by.

 The Restaurant Workers Relief Program is offering free meals and supplies for those in need every Monday, Wednesday, and Friday from 1-3 p.m. at Cochon Butcher (930 Tchoupitoulas St.).
 Make sure to bring a valid state ID along with a recent pay stub or bank direct deposit confirmation showing proof of New Orleans restaurant employment.